| Key points | Details to remember |

 - What is the adult size of an American Cocker Spaniel?

-It generally measures between 36 and 38 cm at the withers and weighs 12 to 15 kg. - At what age does grooming start?
+It generally measures between 36 and 38 cm at the withers for a weight of 12 to 15 kg. - At what age does grooming start?

-From the third month, you can get the puppy used to brushing and ear inspection so that it remains calm later on. - Can it be left alone for several hours?
+From the third month, you can accustom the puppy to brushing and ear inspection so that it remains calm later. - Can it stay alone for several hours?

-It tolerates a short absence (3–4 hours) if its day remains structured with activities and regular presence. - How to prevent ear infections?
+It tolerates a brief absence (3–4 hours) if its day remains paced by activities and regular presence. - How to prevent ear infections?

-By properly drying the ear after each bath and checking that the ear canal remains clean and ventilated. - Is the Cocker suitable for an apartment?
+By properly drying the ear after each bath and checking that the canal remains clean and aired. - Is the Cocker suitable for an apartment?

 Yes, provided you take it outside daily to exercise and stimulate its intelligence.